Saquib17101308/Academy-management-system/readme.txt

 	model/edit3.php - runs update data query for show.php

- 	model/utility.php - checks session and cookies are available or not. if not available redirects user to login page
+ 	model/utility.php - checks session and cookies are available/not, if not redirects user to login page

 	controller/logout.php - runs session destroy command and reset cookies